2009-Nissan-Cube/About-This-Hack/README.md

 <img width="692" alt="Support Screen" src="https://user-images.githubusercontent.com/71262643/175045493-b70e5c7c-f4ee-466b-8390-b6de8a96aeee.png">

+# Localizations

+Available in English, Spanish, French, and Romanian - use latest commit, not release.

 # Credits
 [MDNich](https://github.com/MDNich) for helping out a ton with features, code, and setting up the update server. <br>
 [LordNaut](https://github.com/Nautilus704) for helping me fix stuff with AppDelegate and sorting out a bunch of minor, but important features! <br>